We will ensure that every complaint is received courteously before being investigated and acted on quickly and appropriately.

 - Complaints against the General Manager will be sent to the Mayor.

-- Complaints relating to Competitive Neutrality will be referred to the Corporate Services Director.
+- Complaints relating to Competitive Neutrality will be referred to the Customer and Corporate Director.
 They will also be reported in Council’s Annual Report.

 The person responsible for the investigation will research the circumstances of the complaint, interview staff if necessary, and prepare a report for the Public Officer including: